What to do when the crap has hit the fan and is dumping on you.

 She said, "My husband will kill me," so I told her to get a restraining order.
 It upset her even more to notice that my car had not a dent in her.
 This was music to my ears.
 Amazingly enough, "Ole' Blue Bell" suffered nary a scratch.

-I got out and tried to console this poor distressed woman and meanwhile the Camel Jockey called the police again (they had never showed up from the first call).
+I got out and tried to console this poor distressed woman and meanwhile the attendant called the police again (they had never showed up from the first call).
 I told the woman to call my wife who speaks Spanish and provided with all of my insurance information then I left realizing that there was nothing I could do there, except maybe get myself into more trouble somehow.
 Ten minutes into my routine at the health club, the PA system announced that there was a phone call for me and my poor wife was babbling to me about a hit and run but i told her not to worry about it and she told me to tell her the whole story but I explained that there wasn't enough time to tell her on the phone if I was to get back to the gas station.